cedrickchee/YDKGo/content/docs/language/pointers/_index.md

 use the pointer semantics, understand the costs and the benefits of these things and try to reduce the amount of allocations our program is having.

-You're not gonna write zero allocation software.
+You will not write zero allocation software.
 We're not trying to prevent it.
 We're trying to reduce it.
-Less is always more and if there's less work for the GC to do, this is all gonna happen much faster.
+Less is always more and if there's less work for the GC to do, this is all going to happen much faster.

 A larger heap doesn't necessarily mean better performance because it just means that when the live heap gets to the top, it's got that much more work to get